xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-04-en.md

 Surya's comments on his setup:
 > I have a thing or two for large displays, so I like having a large display attached to my computer.
 > I tend to divide the screen into multiple small screens when working, while it doubles down as a part
 > of my gaming rig on lazy evenings.
-However for complete concentration, the laptop screen serves best
+However, for complete concentration, the laptop screen serves best
 > with its limited screen real estate to keep your mind in one place.

 Comment from Jules explaining his setup:
-> I work inside my room and it's really helped me boost my productivity.
+> I work inside my room and it really helped me boost my productivity.
 I am a morning person,
-> so when I wake up, I just go to my desk, sit down, relax, listen a bit of my music then start away with coding.
+> so when I wake up, I just go to my desk, sit down, relax, listen to a bit of my music then start away with coding.

-That's it from four more of our team members.
-This is the last part of this episode, but we'll continue writing about the different things we're doing during this WFH period.
+That's it from the last four of our team members.
+This is the last part of this episode but we'll continue writing about the different things we're doing during this WFH period.